 Yes, it is possible that motor vehicle travel times will be affected.
-We expect the impact to be limited only to peak travel times and generally not more than a minute than what it takes today.
+We expect the impact to be limited only to peak travel times and generally not more than 90 seconds compared to 2018 travel times.
 We are also exploring opportunities to optimize traffic signals along NE Glisan.

 Will travel times for people walking and bicycling be affected?
 If so, how?